yabellini/docs.carpentries.org/topic_folders/governance/executive-council.md

 #### Communications Committee
 This committee is chaired by the Secretary of the Executive Council.

-**Roles & Responsibilities**
-- Work to enhance The Carpentries public image
-- Prepare Public Statements from The Carpentries when needed
-- Ensure blog posts related to the work of the Executive council are published in a timely fashion
-- Write the Year-in-review summary of the major activities accomplished by the Executive Council

 #### Program Committee
 This committee can be chaired by any member of the Executive Council.